hdShang/arxiv-daily/docs/cs-LG/2025-05-27/papers/250521825v1-let-me-think-a-long-chain-of-thought-can-be-worth-exponentially-many.md

 ---
 layout: default
-title: Let Me Think!
-A Long Chain-of-Thought Can Be Worth Exponentially Many Short Ones
+title: "Let Me Think!
+A Long Chain-of-Thought Can Be Worth Exponentially Many Short Ones"
 ---

 # Let Me Think!
 A Long Chain-of-Thought Can Be Worth Exponentially Many Short Ones